 Ian Darling is an award-winning documentary filmmaker.
 He is Executive Director of Shark Island Institute in Sydney.

 His Director and Producer credits include The Final Quarter, Paul Kelly – Stories of Me, The Oasis, Suzy & the Simple Man, In the Company of Actors, Alone Across Australia, Woodstock for Capitalists, and Polly & Me.
 He is an Executive Producer of Allen V. Farrow, Paper and Glue, On The Record, 2040, The Fourth Estate, The Bleeding Edge, Unrest, Inventing Tomorrow and How to Change the World.

 He was Founder of Good Pitch Australia, helping to create 19 social impact documentaries and outreach campaigns, including 2040, The Hunting Ground, That Sugar Film, Gayby Baby, Prison Songs, Frackman, Zach’s Ceremony, The Opposition, Ghosthunter, Whiteley, In My Blood it Runs, The Leadership and BLUE.

 He received the Byron Kennedy Award for innovation and the relentless pursuit of excellence at the 2018 AACTA Awards.
-Ian received the AFI/AACTA Award for Best Direction in a Documentary, has been a Walkley Awards Finalist (twice), was a winner of the Film Critics Award, and nominated for numerous Australian Directors Guild, AFI/AACTA, and IF awards.
+Ian received the AFI/AACTA Award for Best Direction in a Documentary, has been a Walkley Awards Finalist (twice), twice a winner of the Film Critics Award, and nominated for numerous Australian Directors Guild, AFI/AACTA, and IF awards.

 His photographs have been finalists in the National Photographic Portrait Prize, the Moran Contemporary Photographic Prize, the Sydney Life Photography Prize and the Head On Portrait Prize.